Go camping in Uganda

 3. The camping facilities at Enjojo Lodge, Ishasha Sector of Queen Elizabeth National Park

-2. Camping with elephants and hippos at Mweya Campsite, Queen Elizabeth National Park
+2. Camping with elephants and hippos at UWA Mweya Public Campsite, Queen Elizabeth National Park

 1. Roaring lions in the background at Nagusokopire Campsite, Kidepo Valley National Park